steos/restmachine/README.md

 ## Project Status

-This is alpha software.
+This is beta software.
 Some functionality is still missing.
 There will be bugs.
 The API may still change, but should be fairly stable.

 ### TODO